In 2020/21, Oxfam Hong Kong (OHK):

 Most of our donors are members of the public, and many give what they can every month.
 Our monthly donors provide us with a high degree of autonomy, flexibility, integrity and stability, and we provide them with regular updates, reports, invitations to workshops, and an annual gathering with our staff where they learn more about our impact.

 OHK does not receive regular funding from the Hong Kong SAR Government.
 We only receive one-off funding for specific emergency efforts, and we apply those funds from the Hong Kong SAR Government Disaster Relief Fund (DRF).
-During the 2019/20 financial year, the DRF granted us a total of HK$12.1 million to provide emergency relief to cyclone/typhoon survivors in Mozambique, Malawi and the Philippines.
+During the 2020/21 financial year, the DRF granted us a total of HK$14.6 million to provide emergency relief to cyclone/typhoon survivors in India, Bangladesh and the Philippines, and flood survivors in Guangxi Zhuang Autonomous Region in mainland China.

 OHK is also not a subsidiary of an international body.
 We are an independent development and relief agency based in Hong Kong.
 We do not receive regular funding from any overseas headquarters.
 Funding support from Oxfam affiliates generally only comes for specific projects.

 To be transparent and accountable, we have prepared this FAQ on how OHK uses donations.

 If you have any question, please contact us